Updated: Aug 27

 And were those funds diverted from the 21 Million Project?

 Did he earn enough to fund a £1.3 million home and a £45,000 car by writing

 unintelligible drivel in Coin Telegraph as he has claimed?

 Was even he paid at all?

 And did he deliberately mislead Forbes writer Roger Aitken, causing Mr Aitken to receive complaints from Zach LeBeau at Singular DTV?

-There's also some revealing commentary from former colleagues on misogyny in the workplace, false claims of owning regulated exchanges and claiming friends in high places.
+There's also some revealing commentary from former colleagues on violence, misogyny in the workplace, false claims of owning regulated exchanges and claiming friends in high places.

 Not to mention the recent absurdity of the Ayton Family Office and its fabricated illustrious 900 year history as Baronets and landed gentry.